A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Computational Studies

 We now revisit Table~\ref{table:comparison_against_lagos} for evaluating the effect of RCI on the branch-and-bound process.
-Compared with the \enquote{Gurobi (default)} version, the \enquote{Branch-and-Cut} algorithm with RCI enabled as strengthening inequalities solved to optimality $15$ additional benchmark instances, including a few of the larger $15$-customer ones.
+Compared with the \enquote{Gurobi (default)} version, the \enquote{Branch-and-Cut} algorithm with RCI enabled as strengthening inequalities solved to optimality $12$ additional benchmark instances, including a few of the larger $15$-customer ones, while producing much smaller branch-and-bound trees.
 We also note that solution times and residual gaps for unsolved instances were decreased across the board, indicating the effectiveness of RCI in expediting the branch-and-bound based search process.
-To better illustrate this, performance profiles~\citep{dolan2002benchmarking} are presented in Figure~\ref{figure:performance_profile}.
-Finally, it is worthy to note that the total number of RCI that were identified and introduced as tightening inequalities is in the order of hundreds for small-sized CIRP instances, increasing to tens of thousands for the large-sized ones (see Tables~\ref{table:branch_and_cut_clustered} and~\ref{table:branch_and_cut_random}).
+To better illustrate this, performance profiles~\citep{dolan2002benchmarking} are presented in Figure~\ref{figure:performance_profile}, which generally reveal that our \enquote{Branch-and-Cut} algorithm can solve more instances to optimality with less computational time.
+Finally, it is worthy to note that the total number of RCI that were identified and introduced as tightening inequalities is in the order of hundreds for small-sized CTIRP instances, increasing to tens of thousands for the large-sized ones (see Tables~\ref{table:branch_and_cut_clustered} and~\ref{table:branch_and_cut_random}).